muyangren907/flask_tg/readthedocs/basic/updates.rst

 .. note::

     Event handlers **must** be ``async def``.
-After all, daxiedewuyu is an asynchronous library based on `asyncio`, which is a safer and often faster approach to threads.
+After all, django is an asynchronous library based on `asyncio`, which is a safer and often faster approach to threads.

     You **must** ``await`` all method calls that use